VinylNerd/ThinkPad-T440P-OpenCore/README.md

 ![Screen Shot 2021-02-02 at 5 41 49 PM](https://user-images.githubusercontent.com/72950020/106641108-bf051c80-657e-11eb-931e-d454f765175a.png)

-You should also edit your ROM to match the MAC address of your ethernet adapter, as per the opencore guide, however i personally am not sure if it matters.
+You should also edit your ROM to match the MAC address of your ethernet adapter as per the opencore guide, however i personally am not sure if it matters.

 ## CREATING YOUR INSTALLER USB, OR USING THIS EFI